SimVascular/simvascular.github.io-archive/source/documentation/modeling/_3DSeg.md

 <i>Advection weight</i> - The weight used to regulate the attraction of the surface towards the ridges of the image gradient magnitude.

-<i>Curvature weight</i> - The weight used to regulate the surface mean curvature smoothenss constraint.
+<i>Curvature weight</i> - The weight used to regulate the surface mean curvature smoothness constraint.

 <i>Number of iterations</i> - The number of iterations to incrementally update (evolve in time) the level set function.